All Episodes

 So for women, there are needy creatures that cannot fend for themselves, that you must forcefully intervene to make sure they get what they want and need.

-And this is the root of sort of the welfare state, socialism, and uhlimony, child support, like younger siblings through no fault of their own, cannot compete with older siblings, and therefore you need a forceful authority to take resources from the more able and give them to the less able.
+Like younger siblings through no fault of their own cannot compete with older siblings, and therefore you need a forceful authority to take resources from the more able and give them to the less able.

-And all that most people need to do is to pretend to be children to women, and thus they gain women's political vote and power to take away resources from men, to give it to the supposed needy, the underprivileged, the marginalized, the excluded, all of these are trigger words for forced redistribution,
+And all that most people need to do is to pretend to be children to women and thus they gain women's political vote and power to take away resources from men to give it to the supposed needy, the underprivileged, the marginalized, the excluded.

-which again in a family is absolutely necessary, and in a society is absolutely catastrophic, because to treat adults as if they're a children will trigger women's redistributive, uh redistributive urges, but it comes at the great expense of integrity, reality, and so on, right.
+All of these are trigger words for forced redistribution, which again, in a family is absolutely necessary and in a society is absolutely catastrophic because to treat adults as if they're children will trigger women's redistributive urges, but it comes at the great expense of integrity, reality, and so on, right?

-So for women, support, enthusiasm, redistribution of resources is part of their emotional makeup.
+So For women, support, enthusiasm, redistribution of resources is part of their emotional makeup.

-There does need to be a Passover, though, from enthusiasm to rules and standards.
+There does need to be a passover, though, from enthusiasm to rules and standards.

-Forgive them, father, for they know not what they do.
+Forgive them, Father, for they know not what they do.

-Jesus' cry on the cross.
+Jesus is crying on the cross.

 I mean, I already talked about it with regards to the Roman soldiers just doing their job, so I won't repeat that.